 Remember, when in doubt, check the style guide.
 It tells you exactly what to do so your titles look sharp and professional.
 In all major styles, the word 'will' stands tall with a capital 'W.'

 Understanding the rules of capitalization in titles is key to crisp, error-free writing.
-When it comes to the word ‘will’, the answer revolves around which style guide you follow.
-According to styles like APA, MLA, and Chicago, ‘will’ should be capitalized because it’s a verb, and verbs get the capital letter treatment.
+For the word 'will', the answer revolves around which style guide you follow.
+According to styles like APA, MLA, and Chicago, 'will' should be capitalized because it's a verb, and verbs get the capital letter treatment.
 On the flip side, the AP style suggests that you keep it lowercase since it has fewer than five letters.
 So, check which style you need to adhere to or choose the one that best suits your needs.
-Remember these tips the next time you’re crafting a title, and ensure it shines with proper capitalization.
+Remember these tips the next time you're crafting a title, and ensure it shines with proper capitalization.
 Thanks for turning the page on your capitalization curiosities!